Rohyme/PrettyStateView/README.md

     yourView.setState(YOUR_CUSTOM_STATE_VIEW_INTEGER_CONSTANT)
     ```

-- You can go back to the content states (Your original state) with
+- You can go back to the content states (your original state) with

     ```kotlin
     yourView.setState(StatesConstants.NORMAL_STATE)